jaheda8256/pha10-tourist-client/README.md

 ## About:
 Programming hero: B9A10, assignment 10.
 Focused on nodejs with mongodb.
 Used react 18, nodejs, mongodb, firebase auth.

+## Project Description: Explore Southeast Asia
+- Explore Southeast Asia is a tourism management website focusing on the diverse and vibrant tourist destinations within Southeast Asia.
+This project highlights some of the most captivating locations across six countries in the region: Bangladesh, Thailand, Indonesia, Malaysia, Vietnam, and Cambodia.

 ## Features:
   - Authenticate (login, register) using firebase
   - Login using Email, github, google